cloudnativer/kube-install/README0.7.md

 <br>

-## 2.3 open the SSH password free channel
+## 2.3 Open the SSH password free channel

 <br>
 Before using the web platform for installation, please open the SSH password free channel from localhost to the target host.